gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 OIDC provides a mechanism to verify the identity of the End-User based on authentication performed by an Auth Server and retrieval of Basic profile information.
 We would like to use this mechanism in order to provide certified information via a secure communication protocol, therefore, we chose OpenId as base.

-The specification depicted in this document covers only the security profile for Digital Trust Protocol.
-Any other extensions will also complement the full protocol specifications.
+Further extensions will complement the full protocol specifications.

 ## Notational conventions